Feast

 À propos de cet audio

-Minha is born on the backstreets of late-nineteenth-century London, daughter of an Indian spice merchant and an English prostitute.
-She has a remarkable gift—an incredible sense of taste.
-She can taste the earth in which potatoes are grown, or the tree on which fruits are ripened.
+Minha is born on the backstreets of late nineteenth-century London, the daughter of an Indian spice merchant and an English prostitute.
+She has a remarkable gift: an incredible sense of taste.
+She can taste the earth in which potatoes were grown or the tree on which fruits have ripened.
 She can smell each ingredient—and identify a single false note.
 But Minha’s gift and her mixed-race heritage provoke mistrust and rejection, even within her own family.
 Escaping alone to France, Minha chances upon work in the Château de Bellefalaise, where for the first time her strange abilities are lauded.

-As official poison-taster for Duc Nicolas, Minha must taste every morsel of food that will pass his lips.
-Others in the household are hostile to her, and when she discovers a man hiding in the stables, their unexpected meeting turns into the first true connection she’s felt since arriving in France.
+As official poison taster for Duc Nicolas, Minha must taste every morsel of food that will pass his lips.
+Others in the household are hostile to her, but when she discovers a man hiding in the stables, their unexpected meeting turns into the first true connection she’s felt since arriving in France.

-A thoroughly addictive novel about food, possession, race, love, and a young woman fighting to build a fulfilling life against all odds, in this gorgeously written debut by author Catherine Kurtz.
+A thoroughly addictive novel about food, possession, race, love, and a young woman fighting to build a fulfilling life against all odds, this is a gorgeously written debut by author Catherine Kurtz.